AddCycle/ChaosMod/chaosmod_specs_v1.md

     - Description: "It is basically just a flat world with the Chaos boss waiting for you while summoned"
     - Properties: "Some dark trees, dark environnement, only some small lights"
     - Events: [ "when killing the boss -> Congratulations !
 You have killed the boss !" then "teleports you to the overworld" ]

-<h2>New bosses [5] :</h2>

-- <b>Mountain Giant (overworld):</b>
-    - Description: "What a piece of cake !"
-    - Usage: "It's easier to beat him with the Oxonium Hallebard and the Brave boots"
-    - Pattern: {
-        "Phase1": "Throws rocks at players",
-        "Phase2": "Throws menhirs at players which does x2 damage", "Phase3": "Adds to that smashing the floor which send the in range players flying" }
-    - Stats: {
-        "health": "100",
-        "damage": { "rocks": "4", "menhirs": "8", "smash": "9" },
-        "cooldown": { "rocks": "3", "menhirs": "4", "smash": "10" }
-        "loots": { "brave\_trophy": "1", "giant\_heart": "1" }
-    }

-- <b>Revenge Blaze (nether):</b>
-    - Description: "Watch out, you don't want to burn yourself !"
-    - Usage: "It's easier to beat him with Allemanite items (extinguisher)"
-    - Pattern: {
-        "Phase1": "Throws flames at players like a normal blaze", "Phase2": "Heats up to twice the temperature and throws blue flames (x3 burning time) + immune to arrows" }
-    - Stats: {
-        "health": "70",
-        "damage": { "flames": "2", "blues": "4" },
-        "cooldown": { "all\_flames": "2" },
-        "loots": { "firefighter\_trophy": "1", "blaze\_heart": "1" }
-    }

-- <b>Eye of Truth (End):</b>
-    - Description: "He's watching you..."
-    - Usage: "It's easier to beat him with Enderite combat items & armor"
-    - Pattern: {
-        "Phase1": "Spawns ennemies like zombies with stuff", "Phase2": "Spawns ennemies like skeletons with stuff", "Phase3": "Spawns ennemies like endermans with stuff", "Phase4": "Throws laser until you defeat him by shooting his eye" }
-    - Stats: {
-        "health": "90",
-        "damage": { "laser": "3" },
-        "cooldown": { "laser": "5" },
-        "loots": { "eye\_eye\_eye\_trophy": "1", "chaos\_heart": "1" }
-    }

-- <b>Chaos Master (Thunder):</b>
-    - Description: "So you think you can beat me huh !"
-    - Usage: "Behaves like a thunder dragon"
-    - Pattern: {
-        "Phase1": "Basically he throws you fireballs",
-        "Phase2": "Now he throws you fireballs & fire", "Phase3": "Throws thunder",
-        "Phase4": "Throws fire & thunder",
-        "Phase5": "Throws blue fire & thunder",
-        "Phase6": "Transforms into a dark-herobrine boss & comes for you by teleport and backstabbing" }
-    - Stats: {
-        "health": "200",
-        "damage": { "all": "4" },
-        "cooldown": { "all": "5" },
-        "loots": { "talent\_trophy": "1", "solarite\_key": "1" }
-    }